mdolab/pygeo/doc/advanced_ffd.rst

 By default, the order of operations is as follows.

-There are two one-time setup steps at the beginning:
+There are two one-time setup steps at the beginning that happen "under the hood":

 - A reference axis is created using ``addRefAxis``.
 - The pointsets *and* FFD control points are projected onto the axis.
 The projected point on the axis (in parametric coordinates) is forever linked to the corresponding point set point or FFD control point.